2018 Illinois Senate election: District 11

-Democrat Martin Sandoval has been a member of the Illinois Senate since 2003.
-He currently represents the 11th district which includes all or parts of the Chicago neighborhoods of Brighton Park, Clearing, Gage Park, Garfield Ridge, Little Village, and West Lawn and the suburbs of Bedford Park, Burbank, Cicero, Forest View, Lyons, McCook, Stickney, Illinois, Summit, and Riverside.
+Democrat Martin Sandoval had been a member of the Illinois Senate since 2003.
+He represented the 11th district, which includes all or parts of the Chicago neighborhoods of Brighton Park, Clearing, Gage Park, Garfield Ridge, Little Village, and West Lawn; and the suburbs of Bedford Park, Burbank, Cicero, Forest View, Lyons, McCook, Stickney, Illinois, Summit, and Riverside.
 On November 27, 2017, Sandoval filed to run for reelection.
 No other candidates filed to run.

 District 12

-Democrat Steven Landek has been a member of the Illinois Senate since his appointment in 2011.
-He currently represents the 12th district which includes all or parts of Bridgeview, Burbank, Bedford Park, McCook, Brookfield, Riverside, Berwyn, and Cicero.
+Democrat Steven Landek had been a member of the Illinois Senate since his appointment in 2011.
+He represented the 12th district, which includes all or parts of Bridgeview, Burbank, Bedford Park, McCook, Brookfield, Riverside, Berwyn, and Cicero.

 Landek filed to run for reelection on November 27, 2017.
 No other candidates filed to run.

 District 14

-Democrat Emil Jones III has represented the 14th district since 2009.
-The district includes Washington Heights, Morgan Park, and West Pullman in Chicago as well as the suburbs of Oak Forest, Crestwood, Alsip, Blue Island, Calumet Park, Tinley Park.
+Democrat Emil Jones III had represented the 14th district since 2009.
+The district includes Washington Heights, Morgan Park, and West Pullman in Chicago as well as the suburbs of Oak Forest, Crestwood, Alsip, Blue Island, Calumet Park, and Tinley Park.
 On November 30, 2017, Emil Jones III filed to run for reelection.
 No other candidates filed to run.

 District 15

-Democrat Napoleon Harris has represented the 15th district since 2013.
+Democrat Napoleon Harris had represented the 15th district since 2013.
 The 15th district stretches from Blue Island in the north, Calumet City in the east, Homewood in the west, Steger in the south, and includes all or parts of Crete-Monee, Dolton, Flossmoor, Glenwood, Thornton, Markham, Midlothian, Oak Forest, Harvey, Riverdale, and South Holland.
 On December 4, 2017, Harris filed to run for reelection.
-Terry Brown a Phoenix resident, has filed to challenge Harris in the Democratic primary.
+Terry Brown, a Phoenix resident, filed to challenge Harris in the Democratic primary.
 No Republican candidates filed to run.
 Terry Brown was removed from the ballot due to an insufficient number of signatures.

 District 17

 Democrat Donne Trotter had been a member of the Illinois Senate since 1993.
-The 17th district includes Burnside, Chatham, Pullman, and South Deering in Chicago and the suburbs of Burnham, Calumet City, Lansing, Ford Heights, Lynwood, Sauk Village, Willowbrook, Beecher, Manteno and Grant Park.
+The 17th district includes Burnside, Chatham, Pullman, and South Deering in Chicago and the suburbs of Burnham, Calumet City, Lansing, Ford Heights, Lynwood, Sauk Village, Willowbrook, Beecher, Manteno, and Grant Park.
 On November 27, 2017, Trotter filed to run for reelection.
 No other candidates filed to run.

 Donne Trotter would go on to win his primary not before announcing his retirement on January 19, 2018.
-Elgie R. Sims, Jr., previously serving the Illinois 34th State House district, was appointed as State Senator on January 26, 2018.
+Elgie R. Sims Jr., previously serving the Illinois 34th State House district, was appointed as State Senator on January 26, 2018.

 District 18

-Democrat Bill Cunningham has represented the 18th district since 2013.
+Democrat Bill Cunningham had represented the 18th district since 2013.
 The 18th district is split between Chicago and its suburbs.
-It includes the Beverly, Mount Greenwood and Auburn-Gresham neighborhoods in Chicago as well as the all or parts of the surrounding suburbs of Oak Lawn, Evergreen Park, Chicago Ridge, Hometown and Palos Hills.
-Orland Park, Orland Hills, Palos Heights, Palos Park, Worth, Oak Lawn, Alsip, Merrionette Park and Evergreen Park.
+It includes the Beverly, Mount Greenwood, and Auburn-Gresham neighborhoods in Chicago, as well as the all or parts of the surrounding suburbs of Oak Lawn, Evergreen Park, Chicago Ridge, Hometown, and Palos Hills.
+Orland Park, Orland Hills, Palos Heights, Palos Park, Worth, Oak Lawn, Alsip, Merrionette Park, and Evergreen Park.

 On November 27, 2017, Cunningham filed to run for reelection.
 No other candidates filed to run.